Orange Flight Training operates a Jabiru 160C Aircraft, and has access to a Jabiru 230 D.

 The Jabiru 160C is a two seat, high wing, composite (fibreglass/resin) aircraft, powered by a purpose build Jabiru four cylinder, four stroke, horizontally opposed air cooled engine producing 85 HP.
 The engine pulls the aircraft along at 100 knots (185 km/h) by a direct coupled laminated timber propeller.
 You can learn more about the aircraft on the Jabiru Aircraft website.
 Maximum take off weight is 540 kg.

-Our aircraft was fitted with a new, current specification engines, in late 2015, with all the latest developments designed to make it super-reliable, and not subject to any restrictions.
+Our aircraft was fitted with a new, current specification engine, in late 2015, with all the latest developments designed to make it super-reliable, and not subject to any restrictions.
 The engines have a 2000 hour TBO (Time Before Overhaul), or working life, which is around 5 years in an average flying school.

 The Jabiru 230D is of a similar construction, with a longer fuselage and wing, and powered by a six cylinder 120 HP engine.
 It's still a two seater, but has a large cargo space with a rear door access which suits the transport of bulky materials.
 Maximum take off weight is 600 kg.
 This aircraft has recently had it's engine upgraded to the current specifications.